 Will Walker, PhD

-Dr. Will Walker, Director of Training and Equity, is a community improvement professional with more than two decades’ experience in addressing some of our nation’s most challenging conditions.
+Dr. Will Walker, Director of Training and Equity, is a community improvement professional with more than two decades of experience in addressing some of our nation’s most challenging conditions.
 He has deep expertise in developing, managing, documenting, and replicating complex, multi-stakeholder initiatives related to health systems and Pre-K-16 educational systems and their stakeholders, including students, staff, faculties, administrators, communities, social service, public health and mental health systems, philanthropic organizations, and families.
-Over the course of Will’s career, he’s developed strong capacities to work within the full spectrum of diverse communities, from very grassroots environments to the executive level boardrooms.
+Over the course of Will’s career, he’s developed strong capacities to work within the full spectrum of diverse communities, from very grassroots environments to executive-level boardrooms.

 Dr. Walker earned his Master’s and Doctoral degrees from Princeton University in Religion and Public Policy.